usathyan/paper-qa-ui/README.md

   - Appends filter hints to the rewritten text.
 This biases retrieval without changing internal ranking logic.

 Clarification: identical rewritten text
-- If “Use LLM rewrite” is OFF, the local heuristic rewriter only removes polite prefixes, converts leading “what is/are …” to “summarize …”, and normalizes punctuation.
+- If "Use LLM rewrite" is OFF, the local heuristic rewriter only removes polite prefixes, converts leading "what is/are …" to "summarize …", and normalizes punctuation.
 Queries that do not match those patterns will remain unchanged.
-- If “Use LLM rewrite” is ON but a local-only config is selected (e.g., `optimized_ollama`) or the provider is not reachable, the system falls back to the heuristic, which may result in no change.
+- If "Use LLM rewrite" is ON but a local-only config is selected (e.g., `optimized_ollama`) or the provider is not reachable, the system falls back to the heuristic, which may result in no change.
 - If an API-backed config is active (e.g., OpenRouter) and the model returns the same string (considering it already optimal), the rewritten text may legitimately equal the original.

 ### 4.4 Evidence Curation